The Big Bowl and Big Joe

 SIDNEY COTTON – An Extraordinary Man

-Sidney Cotton was a superb pilot, a talented inventor, a business man who was decidedly shady, and a spy.
+Sidney Cotton was a superb pilot, a talented inventor, a business man and a spy.

-Born in Proserpine on the 17th of June 1894, he served with the RAF in World War 1.
+Born in Proserpine on 17 June 1894, he served with the RAF in World War 1.
 Over the following twenty years he did everything from delivering mail in Newfoundland and selling colour photography techniques to Kodak, to playing the stock market and entering the world of aerial reconnaissance.
 In fact, he is touted as the father of modern aerial reconnaissance photography.

 Prior to World War 2, he was recruited by MI6 to fly over Germany and Italy, taking photos of sensitive military sites.
 When war broke out he began meeting with a Royal Navy Intelligence officer named Ian Fleming (later author of the James Bond novels).
 Some people believe that Cotton contributed to the James Bond character.